skramm/udgcd/README.md

  - At present, this code requires a static allocated variable (done automatically by compiler, as it is templated).
  Thus it is **not** thread safe, neither can it handle multiple graphs simultaneously.
- - A bug has been confirmed: more cycles are been computed than necessary, see https://github.com/skramm/udgcd/issues/1 .
-Currently under investigation...

 ### How does it work ?
  <a name="s_inside"></a>

- The algorithm involved here is pretty simple, but probably highly inefficient, thus (very) slow for large graphs.
+ The algorithm involved here is pretty simple, but probably not very efficient, thus slow for large graphs.
 Three steps are involved: first we need to check if there **is** at least one cycle.
 Is this is true, we explore the graph to find it/them.